devhliu/dcmCheck/docs/latest/deployment/recipes/embedded-viewer.md

 This should produce the expected result while also protecting your page from any globally defined styles/scripts.

-> We're trying to embed the OHIF Viewer into an existing React App, but seeing
+> We're trying to embed the DCMCloud Viewer into an existing React App, but
-> react-dom and react conflicts.
+> seeing react-dom and react conflicts.
 What can we do?

-If you are installing OHIF viewer inside another react app, you may use `installViewer` as follows:
+If you are installing DCMCloud viewer inside another react app, you may use `installViewer` as follows:

 ```
-import { installViewer } from '@ohif/viewer'
+import { installViewer } from '@dcmcloud/viewer'

-const ohifViewerConfig = window.config // or set it here
+const dcmcloudViewerConfig = window.config // or set it here
-const containerId = 'ohif'
+const containerId = 'dcmcloud'
 const componentRenderedOrUpdatedCallback = function() {
-    console.log('OHIF Viewer rendered/updated');
+    console.log('DCMCloud Viewer rendered/updated');
 };

 componentDidMount() {
    installViewer(
-      ohifViewerConfig,
+      dcmcloudViewerConfig,
       containerId,
       componentRenderedOrUpdatedCallback
     );